Factbox: The masks of Naomi Osaka at the U.S. Open

 ROUND FOUR – TRAYVON MARTIN

-Martin was an unarmed Black teenager whose killing by civilian George Zimmerman in Florida in 2012 helped spark the ‘Black Lives Matter’ movement.
+Martin was a Black teenager whose killing by civilian George Zimmerman in Florida in 2012 helped spark the ‘Black Lives Matter’ movement.

+His death triggered mass protests against racial injustice and police brutality in the United States that have spread internationally.

+Chauvin and three other Minneapolis police officers were fired a day after a video of the incident emerged.
+Chauvin was subsequently charged with second-degree murder and the other three officers with aiding and abetting.

-(Compiled by Hardik Vyas, Frank Pingue and Arvind Sriram; Editing by Ken Ferris/Peter Rutherford)
+(Compiled by Hardik Vyas, Frank Pingue, Arvind Sriram and Simon Jennings; Editing by Ken Ferris, Peter Rutherford and Stephen Coates)